 KLL designed and adapted this process on-the-fly, and new technologies needed to be developed and customized in order to enact their design.
 With the support of local volunteer software developers, KLL developed several custom modifications to the Ushahidi platform that facilitated this emergent workflow.
 For example, the “KML filter” plugin allowed users to download filtered lists of reports by geographical boundaries in either printable or spreadsheet format.
 These exports were used by United Nations Office for Coordination of Humanitarian Affairs (UN OCHA) among others to inform and prioritize relief efforts.
-The “Actionable” plugin, previously developed by Ushahidi and shown in Figure 3, was substantially modified to support closure of reports once KLL had verified that the report had been acted upon or was otherwise no longer relevant to responders.
+The “Actionable” plugin application, previously developed by Ushahidi was modified to support closure of reports once KLL had verified that the report had been acted upon or was otherwise no longer relevant to responders.
 Also, a modification was developed so that new comments or status update on a report would automatically send a message to all previous commenters as well as the author of the report.

-***insert figure 3 here***

 The QuakeMap effort also involved labor-intensive outreach work to people who submitted reports to track relief delivery required hundreds of hours of phone calls.
 The platform received over 2200 reports in the three months it was active, each of which was tracked to closure in the means described above.
 This was made through the recruitment and management of both local volunteers—as many as 40 during the peak period of the response—as well as remote, international support from Humanity Road, a US-based non-profit organization, which provided strategic advice and daily assistance entering, classifying and tracking reports6.
 KLL convened volunteers and connected with local and international organizations through their social network in Kathmandu and abroad.
 One interview respondent familiar with KLL told us that “[I have] been involved with or aware of nearly every major Ushahidi deployment for disaster since 2010.
 I have never seen anyone collaborate as fast or effectively as KLL did in this one.
 KLL was collaborating with government, civil society, virtual and on-the-ground responders.”

 Mobile Data Collection Tools for Damage Assessment.
 An immediate need for the government and response agencies working in Nepal was to understand the full extent of damage caused by the earthquake.
 To accomplish this, a number of organizations mobilized volunteers to conduct disaster impact assessments around the country.
 KLL designed and developed at tool in the early days of the response that they called KLL Collect.
 KLL Collect is an application based on Open Data Kit —an open source and widely used tool to support data collection efforts via mobile phones and tablets.
 It consists of three components: a mobile app that can be installed on Android devices; a customizable form which details the information to collect and a central database that stores all data gathered by field surveyors.
 Survey data can be collected offline and then uploaded once the user is connected via either WiFi or a mobile data connection.